metamuffin/keks-meet/readme.md

 - Prevent join notification bypass by not identifying
 - Tray icon for native
 - Pin js by bookmarking data:text/html loader page
+- convert protocol enums to `A | B | C`
+- add "contributing" stuff to readme

 ## Protocol